AI Review Response Workflow: Replies That Pass Google's 2026 Moderation

 Common mistakes

-• Generic openers (“We’re sorry you had a bad experience”) with no specificity.
+• Generic openers (“We’re sorry you had a bad experience”) with zero specifics — now an active liability under Google moderation.

 • Defending the company before acknowledging the customer.